Accommodation for Study Abroad Students

 Homestays and house shares

-Living in a home stay is a great way to get an authentic taste of British life and is a popular choice for students who want to improve their English.
-Host families are based within safe residential areas within Zones 2 and 4 of the London transport network.
+Living in a homestay is a great way to experience British life and is a popular choice for students hoping to improve their English.
+You will be placed with a host family, all of whom live in safe residential areas in Zones 2 to 4 of the London transport network.

-If you'd like a little more independence then you might prefer to join a house share, living with between 2 and 7 other students.
-All properties are based in London's Docklands area within Zone 2 of the transport network.
+If you would prefer more independence, then a house share may be a better option.
+You would be living with 2 to 7 other students.
+All house share properties are based in London's Docklands area in Zone 2 of the transport network.

 Study alongside local degree-seeking students for 1, 2, or 3 terms and fully integrate into UK student life.